YoussefMamlouk/diona-ds-project/PROPOSAL.md

 Data
 ----
 Primary price data is sourced from Yahoo Finance (via `yfinance` library).
-For robustness and offline grading, the codebase includes a deterministic `--use-sample-data` mode that produces synthetic but reproducible data.
+For robustness and offline use, the codebase includes a deterministic `--use-sample-data` mode that produces synthetic but reproducible data.
 Exogenous features include volume, momentum indicators, and rolling historical volatility.

 Methods
 -------